 Broken Jaw Fractures: The infection and loss of teeth associated with ongoing, severe periodontal disease can weaken your pet’s jaw and increase the risk of jaw fractures.

 Brushing your pet’s teeth daily helps control plaque build-up and hence minimise dental disease.
 Follow our steps below to accustom your pet to this process.

 - Toddler brushes are great for small dogs and cats

 - Dog and cat toothbrushes are available in vet clinics and pet retail stores

 - Make sure you label your pet’s toothbrush and keep it separate from the family toothbrushes!

 Select a toothpaste

-- Begin slowly, initial sessions should be brief, a minute or two and well rewarded with a high-flavoured, yummy treat
+- Begin slowly.
+Initial sessions should be brief, just a minute or two and well rewarded with a high-flavoured, yummy treat.

 - Get your pet used to the toothbrush by dipping it in tuna juice, chicken or beef stock or just use water.